Authentication and Access Keys

 SDK authentication

-To start using Conductor SDK in your project, set the application key and secret in your project’s environment variables.
+The Conductor SDK handles authentication automatically by reading your access key credentials from environment variables.
+Set the application key and secret in your project’s environment variables.

 Example